MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-manually.md

 -   Planning a purchase order for manufacturing components.
 -   Planning a transfer order to fulfill sales demand.
--   Planning a works order for a multilevel item.
+-   Planning a production order for a multilevel item.

 ## <a name="roles"></a>Roles
  This walkthrough demonstrates tasks performed by the following user roles: